 What is Benzyl Alcohol (Aromatic Alcohol) ?

-Benzyl alcohol is an organic compound with the chemical formula C6H5CH2OH.
+Benzyl alcohol is also known as Aromatic Alcohol with the chemical formula C6H5CH2OH.
 The IUPAC name of this compound is phenyl methanol.
 At room temperature, benzyl alcohol exists as a colourless liquid that has a mildly aromatic smell.
 When this aromatic alcohol is deprotonated, the resulting anion is called a benzylate.

 This compound is not very soluble in water.
 However, it forms miscible mixtures with diethyl ether and other alcohols.
 Many plants are known to naturally produce C6H5CH2OH.
 The essential oils extracted from jasmine, ylang-ylang, and hyacinth contain some amount of benzyl alcohol.